Farewill Funerals: direct cremations terms and conditions

 • A coffin and urn

-We suggest you remove any jewellery or valuables from the person who’s died before we bring them into our care, to avoid losing or damaging them.
-We cannot accept responsibility or liability for keeping them safe.
+To avoid loss or damage to jewellery or valuables, we recommend that you remove them from the person who has died before we bring them into our care.
+We cannot accept responsibility or liability for keeping these items safe.

 6. What’s not included